EdwarDujc/Graph-Encryption-for-Maximum-Flow-Query/README.md

 # Graph Encryption for Maximum Flow Query
-a maximum flow query scheme based on searchable symmetric encryption <br>
+A maximum flow query scheme based on searchable symmetric encryption <br>
-use homomorphic encryption and garbled circuit
+Use homomorphic encryption and garbled circuit